New integrable (3+1)-dimensional systems and contact geometry: Introduction

 \section{Introduction}

-Since the discovery of the inverse scattering transform \cite{ggkm} it became clear that integrable nonlinear partial differential systems are of tremendous significance both in physics and in pure and applied mathematics, see e.g.\ \cite{ac}--\cite{fad}.
-The integrable systems in four independent variables are, of course, particularly important, as our spacetime is four-dimensional.
-However, it was generally believed that such systems are, unlike their (2+1)-dimensional counterparts, very rare.
-Finding a systematic approach to the construction of integrable systems in (3+1) dimensions has been one of the most important open problems in modern theory of integrable systems, see e.g.\ \cite{ac, k}. \looseness=-1
+Soon after the discovery of the inverse scattering transform it became clear that integrable nonlinear systems are of immense significance in modern mathematics and physics, cf.\ e.g.\ \cite{ac,al,b-s,bk,cd,dmh,d-book,gph,k,masal,dt-surv}.
+Integrable partial differential systems in four independent variables are, quite naturally, of particular interest, as, according to general relativity, our spacetime is four-dimensional.
+For this reason finding a systematic approach to the construction of (3+1)-dimensional integrable systems has been among the most important open problems in modern theory of integrable systems, see e.g.\ \cite{ac}.\looseness=-1

-Below we present such a systematic approach based on a new kind of nonlinear Lax-type representation, a {\em contact Lax pair}.
-In Section~\ref{clp} we introduce the contact Lax pairs, reveal their relation to contact geometry, and show that their compatibility conditions yield (3+1)-dimensional dispersionless systems.
-Integrability of the latter is established in Section~\ref{llp}, where we construct for them {\em linear} nonisospectral Lax pairs.
-Section~\ref{iss} touches upon the structure of systems under study.
-In Section~\ref{exa} we give examples of integrable systems arising from our construction, Section~\ref{3dsec} addresses the reduction of our systems to (2+1) dimensions, and in Section~\ref{outlook} we discuss open problems. \looseness=-1